President, CEO: Botswana Stock Exchange

 Mr Tsheole has extensive financial markets experience in Capital Markets, Forex, Structured Products and the Financial Market Regulation.
-He was appointed CEO of the Botswana Stock Exchange (BSE) in January 2016 following a short stint as Deputy CEO at BSE since February 2014.
-His career at BSE began in February 2007 when he was appointed Product Development Manager.
+He was appointed CEO of BSE in January 2016 having been Deputy CEO since February 2014.

-Mr Tsheole is a firm believer in the development of the financial market in Botswana and Africa, as well as their importance to economic growth and stability.
-It is against this backdrop that he has led initiatives to increase activity in the financial market in Botswana.
+Mr Tsheole is a firm believer in the development of the financial market in Botswana and Africa, as well as their importance to economic growth and stability and has led initiatives to increase activity in the financial market in Botswana.
 In recognition of his exceptional and devoted service to Botswana he was awarded the Presidential Order of Meritorious Service by His Excellency the President of the Republic of Botswana in September 2018.

 Pierre Celestin Rwabukumba

 Pierre Celestin RWABUKUMBA, a Rwandan national, is the current Chairman of the East African Securities Exchanges Association (EASEA) and Chief Executive Officer of the Rwanda Stock Exchange Ltd. He was the Co- founder and Chairman of Kigali Cement Company, a private company that produces, Markets and sells cement in Rwanda and neighboring countries.
 He is also a non Executive in a number of institutions in finance and business development, hospitality and industry in Rwanda and beyond.
 The list include the Securities Industry Training Institute (SITI East Africa) where is serves as Chairman, The Executive Committee of the African Securities Exchanges Umbrella Organization (ASEA), The New Faces New Voices – Rwanda and others.
 He is also involved in different investment projects ranging from Real Estate, Poultry and Agro – processing to Energy.